Sandhya-byte/brevifolia-hugo-forestry/content/blog-posts/Walking.md

 **Automobile Insurance:**

 Popularly known as the car and bike insurance, this insurance is now fast becoming the most favored insurance, given the recent changes.
 It gives protection against accidents by covering or reimbursing the amount.
 Sometimes it compensates for natural calamities as well and can help in paying for the damages caused by you to other vehicles.

+Insurance policies are now available both offline and online with many agents and websites offering them at competitive prices.
+But before that, ensure to research well and then choose.

+Now it is time for my signature goodbye,

+**_Namaste, Au Revoir, Sayonara and a simple Vanakkam to my readers out there where ever you are and whoever you are._**